-Axonyx holds the voting power to influence matters affecting us.
+TorreyPines Therapeutics, Inc. holds the voting power to influence matters affecting us.

-Axonyx currently owns approximately 33% of our issued and outstanding stock.
-In addition, Dr. Marvin Hausman is a member of the board of directors of Axonyx and is the chairman of our board of directors, and Mr. S. Colin Neill, the Chief Financial Officer of Axonyx, is a member of our board of directors and the Secretary of OXIS.
-Given these circumstances, Axonyx may influence our business direction and policies, and, thus, may have the ability to control certain material decisions affecting us.
+TorreyPines Therapeutics, Inc. or TorreyPines, which merged with Axonyx Inc. in October 2006, currently owns approximately 32% of our issued and outstanding stock.
+In addition, Dr. Marvin Hausman is a member of the board of directors of TorreyPines and is our President and Chief Executive Officer and the chairman of our board of directors.
+Given these circumstances, TorreyPines may influence our business direction and policies, and, thus, may have the ability to control certain material decisions affecting us.
 In addition, such concentration of voting power could have the effect of delaying, deterring or preventing a change of control or other business combination that might otherwise be beneficial to our shareholders.
 Section 203 of the Delaware General Corporation Law prohibits a Delaware corporation from engaging in any business combination with any interested shareholder for a period of three years unless the transaction meets certain conditions.
 Section 203 also limits the extent to which an interested shareholder can receive benefits from our assets.
-These provisions could complicate or prohibit certain transactions (including a financing transaction between OXIS and Axonyx), or limit the price that other investors might be willing to pay in the future for shares of our common stock.
+These provisions could complicate or prohibit certain transactions (including a financing transaction between OXIS and TorreyPines), or limit the price that other investors might be willing to pay in the future for shares of our common stock.